Master of the World (novel): Plot outline

 Strock tries to capture the Terror but instead is captured himself.
 Robur drives the strange craft to elude his pursuers, heading to the Caribbean and into a thunderstorm.
 The Terror is struck by lightning, breaks apart, and falls into the ocean.
 Strock is rescued from the vehicle's wreckage, but Robur's body is never found.
 The reader is left to decide whether or not he has died.

-Literary significance and criticism

-Master of the World contains a number of scientific ideas, current to Verne's time, which are now widely known to be errors.
-For example, traveling at high speed does not reduce a vehicle's weight.

 Allusions/references

 The novel's events take place in the summer of 1903, as characters refer to events of the 1902 Mount Pelée eruption on Martinique.
 Verne took a few liberties with American geography in the novel.
 It is set in Morganton, North Carolina and refers to a mountain known as the Great Eyrie.
 The name suggests Mount Airy, located elsewhere in North Carolina; its description as flat-topped is similar to the mountain nearby known as Table Rock.
-Another portion of the novel is described as taking place at a large deep natural lake in Kansas, but there is no such lake.
+Another portion of the novel is described as taking place at a large deep natural lake in Kansas, but no such lake exists.